First lady: Vietnam

 Currently, the spouse of the President of Vietnam is called phu nhân chủ tịch nước (lit. 'wife of the state president').
 The term đệ nhất phu nhân (lit: first lady) is also unofficially used by the press and on social media.
+The most prominent and highest position in Vietnam is the general secretary of the Communist Party of Vietnam and the spouse of the officeholder is considered the authentic first lady of Vietnam.

 Central America

 Costa Rica

 The wife or husband of the president of Costa Rica is called Primera dama o Primer caballero de Costa Rica ("First Lady or First Gentleman of Costa Rica").
 The term was first used under Federico Alberto Tinoco Granados.
 The office and officeholder rely on private donations, rather than on official funding from the government budget, to cover its expenses.

 Marita Camacho Quirós, First Lady from 1962 to 1966 during the presidency of Francisco Orlich Bolmarcich, was 114 years and 102 days old when she died, making her the oldest First Lady in history.

 Non-spousal uses

 In some situations, the title is bestowed upon a non-spouse.